 In various trials it was found that vision stabilises, or improved.

 In fact with Lucentis, there was a 33-40 per cent chance of achieving a clinically significant visual improvement.
 This means that up to 40 per cent of patients in the study trial had an improvement in vision with a gain of 15 letters or more (approximately three lines) on the eye chart following treatment with Lucentis compared to before starting the trial.

-If you are researching macular degeneration treatment, laser eye surgery cost or searching for an Opthamologist in Cape Town, please contact one of our practices where our qualified assistants are able to provide professional and friendly guidance.
+If you are researching macular degeneration treatment, laser eye surgery cost or searching for an Ophthalmologist in Cape Town, please contact my practice where our qualified assistants are able to provide professional and friendly guidance.

 Read more about Macular Degeneration

 Enquire About Macular Degeneration Treatment